 Although we have seen different types of structures separately, it is normal for materials to behave differently in different areas, causing associations of folds and faults.

-- Kink-failure.
-After compressive stresses bend the rocks, if the plasticity limit is exceeded, they can fracture and generate a reverse failure.
+- Kink-fault.
+After compressive stresses bend the rocks, if the plasticity limit is exceeded, they can fracture and generate a reverse fault.

 - Shroud mantle.
 They are large thrusts, up to hundreds of kilometers, usually in collision orogens.
 New folds are usually superimposed on the slip sheets.
 In order for the shifting mantles to occur, in addition to compressive stresses, there must be a plastic level on which they move, such as clays or gypsum.